Stocks rise, U.S. yield falls; demand weighs on oil

 Several Fed policymakers pushed back against the idea of the Fed tapering its asset purchases any time soon, however.

-Stocks edged up as Europe was boosted by deals and U.S. tech stocks were supported by a change of leadership at Intel, which jumped 7.7%.
+Stocks edged up as Europe was boosted by deals, and U.S. tech stocks were supported by a change of leadership at Intel Corp, which jumped 7%.

 The U.S. dollar index rose for the fourth time in five sessions, still not far from near three-year lows hit last week.